nedelec/preconfig/README.md

 The width of the variable part (default=4) can be changed on the command line.
 For instance, to specify a width of 2, simply invoke "preconfig -2 ...".

+The index of the file being generated is available as 'n'.
+By default, indexing starts at zero, but this can be changed by specifying 'n=INTEGER'.

 # Syntax

     preconfig [OPTIONS] [DEFINITIONS] TEMPLATE_FILE [ADDITIONAL_TEMPLATE_FILES]